jrosen48/utk-homepage/content/post/2020-12-24-elkmont-campground-to-clingman-s-dome/index.md

 ---

-Beginning late last week, I started to plan a hike-run to Mount LeConte for the holiday break.
+Beginning late last week, I started to plan a hike-run to Mount LeConte for the holiday break with friends.
 We settled on Tuesday, because the weather was clear and relatively warm, with a high of around 45F in Knoxville (and around 30-35F in the National Park).
 On Monday, we learned that the main (in fact, I believe the only) road to take you to the top of the mountains, Newfound Gap road (highway 441), was closing due to high winds.

 So, we had to audible, instead choosing to leave from Elkmont Campground near Gatlinburg.
+Only Kevin could make it.
 Our plan was to meet at 8:00 am, (and) so we both pulled in around 8:40 am at the Little River trailhead near the back of the campground.
 When we left, it was a bit colder than we anticipated; I had to put on the liner gloves in addition to a second, heavier pair I brought, and we started up the Little River trail, which gradually followed the